John Coffee Hays. Cap'n Jack. Colonel John C. Hays. Sheriff Hays. Surveyor General Hays.

 Jack Hays' estate in the Oakland Hills, which he called "Fernwood".
 The site is now part of Oakland's Montclair neighborhood.

 Hays arranged to grade and improve Canyon Road, which twisted down through the Temescal valley from his property past Mountain View Cemetery and connected with Piedmont Avenue and Broadway.
 Canyon Road later became Moraga Avenue.
 (Oakland Public Library, Oakland History Room)

 Jack Hays lived another two decades, immersed in California Democratic politics and managing his vast real estate holdings.
-Hays was a member of the U. C. Board of Regents and a director of the Deaf, Dumb, and Blind Asylum in Berkeley (precursor to the California School for the Deaf and Blind).
+Hays was a member of the U. C. Board of Regents and a director of the Deaf, Dumb, and Blind Asylum in Berkeley (precursor to the California School for the Deaf and Blind, and today the Clark Kerr Campus at UC Berkeley).
 He was a major stockholder in the Oakland Gas Light Company, and the founder and director of Oakland's Union National Bank.
-In his later years he suffered from painful rheumatism.
-He died at the age of 66 in his Oakland home on April 21, 1883, and is buried in a crypt in Oakland's Mountain View Cemetery at the foot of Piedmont Avenue.
+In his later years Hays suffered from painful rheumatism and he died at the age of 66 in his Oakland home on April 21, 1883.
+Hays was buried in a crypt in Oakland's Mountain View Cemetery at the foot of Piedmont Avenue.